 Admission REQUIREMENTS First-year student applicants to Oxford must submit entrance credentials indicating graduation from a secondary school with at least sixteen acceptable units of work.
 Oxford strongly recommends the following: English 4, Mathematics (including Algebra II) 4, Foreign language 2, Social studies 3, Laboratory sciences 3.
-The global Coronavirus pandemic continues to impact the availability of SAT and ACT testing for many students.
-For this reason, Emory University has extended its test optional policy for applicants who plan to enroll as first-year students in Fall 2023.
+Emory University has extended its test optional policy for applicants who plan to enroll as first-year students in Fall 2024.
 If submitted, test scores will be reviewed as a demonstration of the applicant's academic preparation (SAT: Oxford College code number 5186, ACT: Oxford College code number 0815).
 Emory University accepts the Common Application or QuestBridge Application.
 You may find the link to these applications at apply.emory.edu.
 APPLICATION PROCEDURE Application Fee A nonrefundable processing fee of \$75 must accompany each completed application, unless paid by a fee waiver.
 Admission Plans There are three options for admission plans under which one can apply to Oxford College of Emory University, which include Early Decision I, Early Decision II, and Regular Decision.
 Early Decision Deadline: Early Decision I-November 1.
 Notification: December 15.
 Deadline: Early Decision II-January 1.
 Notification: February 15.
 The Early Decision program is binding and allows students to learn of their admission decision early in the senior year.
 Applicants admitted under the Early Decision program should consider Emory University their first choice and pay an admission deposit by the stated deadline.
 Students who apply Early Decision to Oxford College may also apply to Emory College through the Early Decision plan.
 However, if admitted to both Emory College and Oxford College through the Early Decision I or early Decision II plan, the student must decide which campus they will attend by the stated deadline date.
 Regular Decision Deadline: January 1 (Fall term).
 Notification: By April 1.